 - The equity base is diversified.

-- There will be the benefit of facilitations of the acquisitions.
+- There will be the benefit of facilitation of the acquisitions.

 - The company enjoys multiple financial opportunities, such as cheaper bank loans, convertible debt, equity, etc.

-- It is entirely possible that the objective of offering IPO may not be achieved.
-It means the company may not raise the capital that it is looking for, to expand the company to higher levels.
+- It is entirely possible that the objective of offering an IPO may not be achieved.
+It means the company may not raise the capital that it is looking for to expand the company to higher levels.

-- The company has to spend considerable effort and time to manage the new investment raised from the public.
+- The company has to spend considerable effort and time to manage the new investment raised by the public.

-- The company may result in loss of control because there will be new shareholders added into the enterprise.
+- The company may result in a loss of control because there will be new shareholders added to the enterprise.